 But which pill is best?
 There are several types of birth control pills – and some may be a better fit for you than others.
 Your health history, menstrual symptoms, and how often you have or want to have your period are some of the key factors in choosing a pill that’s best for you.

-That’s where one of our OB-GYN or certified nurse midwife can be a big help.
+That’s where one of our OB-GYNs or certified nurse midwives can be a big help.
 OB-GYNs and midwives are experts in women’s health.
 They’re your advocate, dedicated to promoting your well-being and reproductive health – plus they know all there is to know about birth control.

 Birth control pills are taken daily to prevent pregnancy.
 The pills contain hormones similar to the ones that naturally exist in a woman’s body.
 Those hormones stop ovulation.
 And without ovulation, there’s no egg released for sperm to fertilize.

-Besides effective pregnancy prevention, women like and trust the pill for many reasons:
+Birth control pills are one of the most effective forms of pregnancy prevention.
+But women like and trust the pill for many reasons:

 - The routine of taking it daily gives you peace of mind

-- It can help regulate your menstrual cycle, often making it more predictable, lighter, or so that you can skip it altogether
+- Certain birth control pills help regulate your menstrual cycle, often making it more predictable, lighter, or so that you can skip it altogether

 - It can lessen or prevent period symptoms, such as PMS, cramps, menstrual migraines, heavy bleeding and acne